top of page

 Yes.
 When you are late or miss an appointment you are reserving time someone else could have used.
 The most common reasons for your physician to be behind is patients asking for extra issues or showing up late and expecting a full appointment.

-Missed/same-day cancelled appointments: $50
+Missed/same-day cancelled in-office appointments: $50

-Missed mental health or extended appointment: $100
+Missed extended appointment: $100

 Why are you closed on Friday afternoons?